 Good practices in FW4SPL recommend to separate source files, build and install folders.
-So to prepare the development environment:
+So to prepare the development environment, we propose to follow this layout:

 - Create a development folder (Dev)

 - Create a build folder (Dev/Build)

 - Add a sub folder for Debug and Release.

 - Create a source folder (Dev/Src)

 - Create an install folder (Dev/Install)

 - Add a sub folder for Debug and Release.